ahasverus/rscimap/README.md

 # rscimap

-An R package to clean words and references in bibliographic citations
+An R package to clean words and cited references in bibliographic citations to perform robust wordclouds or social network analysis (also known as science mapping)